pytorch/xla/docs/bazel.md

 `YOUR-USER` here can the author's username or machine name, a unique name that ensures good cache behavior.
 Other `setup.py` functionality works as intended too (e.g. `develop`).

 The first time the code is compiled using a new cached key will be slow because it will compile everything from scratch, but incremental compilations will be very fast.
-On updating the TensorFlow pin, it will once again be a bit slower the first time per key, and then until the next update quite fast again.
+On updating the tf pin, it will once again be a bit slower the first time per key, and then until the next update quite fast again.

 ## Running tests